 When the Linux multipath application tools are used, a physical LUN on the storage system that is registered multiple times to the server OS-including active and passive devices-is bound into a single device, providing applications on the server side with a single point to perform I/Os.
 For instance, for the server shown in Figure 2, if the internal drives are combined in one logical drive in a RAID configuration, Linux would register it as /dev/sda.
 A LUN on the storage system that is assigned to the attached server would be detected four times by the HBA driver because there are four paths to it.
 These four devices are registered as /dev/sdb, /dev/sdc, /dev/sdd, and /dev/sde.
-In this case, because the LUN is owned by SPA, /dev/sdb and /dev/sdb and /dev/sdb and /dev/sdb can be used for I/O. Both /dev/sdc and /dev/sde become usable only if the LUN trespasses to SPB.
+In this case, because the LUN is owned by SPA, /dev/sdb and /dev/sdd are active and the other two devices are passive.
+Thus, only /dev/sdb and /dev/sdd can be used for I/O. Both /dev/sdc and /dev/sde become usable only if the LUN trespasses to SPB.